codio-templates/hello-codio-c-/.guides/content/Auto-Graded-Assessments-efd0.md

 Auto-graded assessments are linked to Codio's [Learning Insights](https://www.codio.com/blog/codio-advanced-student-learning-insights) dashboard.
 The dashboard gives you and your students valuable feedback on performance.

 ### Assessment Library
-Codio has an assessment library with hundreds of assessments (mostly Python and Java).
+Codio has an assessment library with hundreds of assessments in a variety of languages.
 You can search the assessments by entering a tag and its value.
 The tags are those topics in the gray boxes, and the value is what comes after.
-So if you wanted to see all of the Python assessments, you would use `Programming Language` as the tag and `Python` as the value.
+So if you wanted to see all of the C++ assessments, you would use `Programming Language` as the tag and `C++` as the value.
 You can add additional parameters to make your search result more precise.
+Clients can create their own assessment library that can be shared with colleagues.

 ![Assessment Library](.guides/img/assessment-library.png)